hmrc/play-frontend-hmrc/README.md

 * Scala 2.12 / 2.13
 * Play 2.8

+### Find out about library changes between versions by reading our changelog

+We summarise what's changed between versions, and importantly any actions that may be required when upgrading past a specific version within our [changelog](CHANGELOG.md).

 ### Integrating with play-frontend-hmrc

 1. Add the version of [play-frontend-hmrc](https://github.com/hmrc/play-frontend-hmrc/releases) specific to your Play version